High-frequency intraday trading for battery storages: An Efficient Rolling Intrinsic Policy for Continuous Markets

 Batteries have a limited life.
 Roughly speaking, there are two effects causing battery degradation: calendar age, i.e., the loss of capacity with time even without active use of the battery, and cycling, i.e., the wear and tear caused by injection and withdrawal of energy.
-Since we are looking at short-term planning, we focus on the latter and model a linear cycling (i.e. degradation) cost $\nu_\text{deg}$ in \texteuro/MWh of withdrawn energy.
+Since we are looking at short-term planning, we focus on the latter and model a symmetric linear cycling (i.e. degradation) cost $\nu_\text{deg}$ in \texteuro/MWh of injected/withdrawn energy.
 The intuition behind this choice is that cells will have to be replaced after a certain number of cycles, which induces a replacement cost.
 With this information, we calculate a proportional per cycle and ultimately a per MWh cost for using the battery.
 We note that actual degradation depends not only on the amount of cycled energy but also on the depth of discharge, temperature, and several other factors \citep[see e.g.][]{xu_factoring_2017, graef_2022}{}.
-However, for the sake of simplicity, we focus on the amount of cycled energy which is the most important factor.
+However, for the sake of simplicity, we focus on the amount of cycled energy, which is the most important factor.
 Combining the cost of trading and the cost of degradation, we define $\nu = \nu_{\text{trade}} + \nu_\text{deg}$ as the combined variable cost in units of \texteuro/MWh.
+By acting as a friction term in the objective function, this combined cost ensures that the battery only executes trades where the market price spread exceeds the cost of physical wear and tear.
+Consequently, the degradation model actively prevents marginal trades, which reduces the total executed trading volume and theoretical profits, but yields a realistic and economically viable dispatch schedule.

 Until this point, all discussed extensions of \eqref{eq:simple_intrinsic} can still be modeled as a linear program (LP).
 However, there are two aspects of intraday trading that introduce non-linearities.
 Firstly, trade quantities on electricity exchanges are not continuous variables but multiples of the minimum trading unit $u$, which implies that they are of the form $q_i = k_i u$ with $k_i \in \Nd_0$.
-Secondly, efficiencies smaller than $1$ coupled with negative prices make it profitable to spend energy by simultaneously charging and discharging.
+Secondly, efficiencies smaller than $1$ coupled with negative prices make it profitable to spend energy by simultaneously charging and discharging, which is physically not possible for a battery.
 More specifically, for a single product $t$ and orders $i \in \Oc^+_t$, $j \in \Oc^-_t$, buying a quantity $q$ using order $i$ and immediately re-selling the power $\eta^- (\eta^+ q)$ that remains after accounting for efficiency losses using order $j$ yields a positive profit if